About the Fort Salonga Association

 How do I know I’m in Fort Salonga?

 Fort Salonga is bounded by portions of Bellrose Avenue, Pulaski Road, and Old Northport Road to the south, the Sunken Meadow Parkway to the east, the Long Island Sound to the north, and approximately along Norwood Avenue to the west.
-Fort Salonga is split by Bread & Cheese Hollow Road, and to the east the hamlet sits in the Northport portion of the Town of Huntington, and to the west it sits in the Kings Park portion of the Town of Smithtown.
+Fort Salonga is split by Bread & Cheese Hollow Road, and to the west the hamlet sits in the Northport portion of the Town of Huntington, and to the east it sits in the Kings Park portion of the Town of Smithtown.